 What is Carpet’s Life Expectancy?

 Carpets have a tax life of 5 years, allowing landlords to depreciate its value.
-However, the physical life of carpet is closer to 10 years.
+However, the physical life of the carpet is closer to 10 years.

 As a tenant, ask your landlord or property manager when the carpets were installed.
 Ask when the landlord intends to replace their carpet.
 This is useful information to document in the lease.